dbt-labs/docs.getdbt.com/website/docs/docs/cloud/about-cloud/architecture.md

 The default settings of dbt Cloud enable local users with credentials stored in dbt Cloud.
 Still, integrations with various authentication services are offered as an alternative, including [single sign-on services](/docs/cloud/manage-access/sso-overview).
 Access to features can be granted/restricted by role using [RBAC](/docs/cloud/manage-access/enterprise-permissions).

 SSO features are essential because they reduce the number of credentials a user must maintain.
 Users sign in once and the authentication token is shared among integrated services (such as dbt Cloud).
 The token expires and must be refreshed at predetermined intervals, requiring the user to go through the authentication process again.
-If the user is disabled in the SSO provider service, their access to dbt Cloud is disabled, and they can not override with local auth credentials.
+If the user is disabled in the SSO provider service, their access to dbt Cloud is disabled, and they cannot override this with local auth credentials.

 [Snowflake](/docs/cloud/manage-access/set-up-snowflake-oauth) and [BigQuery](/docs/cloud/manage-access/set-up-bigquery-oauth) offer OAuth (JSON to pass info and API calls for auth) services as an alternative to SAML (XML to pass info and session cookies for auth).
 Users can authenticate against the data platform for secure access to dbt Cloud and prevent access when credentials are revoked.